Do you know your local laws?

 There is a group in Washington state that is seriously looking at proposing a similar bill there and Wisconsin had a powerful state senator author a civilian traffic controller bill even before Minnesota’s bill, but unfortunately, ABATE of Wisconsin did not support the idea at that time.
 Perhaps after the recent successes of Minnesota and Illinois, Wisconsin will reconsider.

-Tony Pan Sanfelipo has worked as an investigator for Hupy and Abraham, S.C. for the past 23 years and is the co-founder of ABATE of Wisconsin (1974) and founder of BOLT (1991)
+Tony Pan Sanfelipo is a retired investigator for Hupy and Abraham, Sturgis Hall of Fame Freedom Fighter inductee, co-founder of ABATE of Wisconsin (1974) and founder of BOLT (1991)